Sapein/libnotes/README.md

-# Notes
+# libnotes
- This program is just to collect notes and stuff together.
+ This is just a library for collecting notes and stuff.

 ## Features
 - Create Notes kinda like sticky-notes.
-- Notes can be 'pinned'
 - Easy to hack on.

 ## Copyright and Licensing